Karthus Build Guide by Aqua Dragon

 - Dive opponents regularly with Defile and force summoner spells

 - Replenish mana between these attacks with Defile's mana regen

-You usually shouldn't bother leveling Wall of Pain until level 7.
-It has an exorbitant mana cost and the slow it provides isn't as strong as simply getting earlier points in Lay Waste and Defile.
+Don't Level Up Wall of Pain Until 7: It has an exorbitant mana cost and the slow it provides isn't as strong as simply getting earlier points in Lay Waste and Defile.

 As the laning phase ends, you will start taking on a more aggressive role.

-- Initiate fights with Ghost, Wall of Pain, and Righteous Glory
+- Initiate fights with Ghost, Wall of Pain, Exhaust, and Randuins.

 - Pick a target in the fight and stick to them